 Deciduous, Edible fruit, Shrubs, Trees, Decorative fruit or berries

-Pomegranates ripen in fall; harvest them when they reach full color.
+Each fruit contains hundreds of sacs of seedy, sweet-tart, juicy pulp.
+Harvest fruit when they reach full color.
 Fruit left on the tree is likely to split and rot, especially if weather is rainy.
-Can be stored for up to 7 months in the refrigerator.
+Can be stored in the refrigerator for up to 7 months.
 To eat fresh, cut into quarters or eighths and pull rind back (starting from the ends) to expose the juicy sacs; eat them, seeds and all.
 To remove juice for drinking fresh or for use in jams, jellies, or sauces, cut fruit in half and ream with a juicer.
 Or roll fruit firmly on hard surface; then cut a hole in stem end and squeeze juice into a container.

 From China.
 Though this loquat produces edible fruit, it’s most often used as an ornamental.
 Gro...

 Native to China and northern India.
 Grows to 30–50 ft. tall and wide, with an irregular habit.
 R...

 From Japan.
 Dense, rounded growth to 6–15 ft. (rarely to 30 ft.) tall and wide.
 You can remove l...